 Welfare and support

-Whether you're based in Durham City or at Queen's Campus, you'll find a wide support network available to you while studying at the University.
+As a Durham student you'll find a wide support network available to you while studying at the University.

 Students with disabilities

-Our Disability Support service can advise you and organise special academic facilities in Durham or Stockton if you have a disability and need some help.
+Our Disability Support service can advise you and organise special academic facilities if you have a disability and need some help.
 They will try to provide whatever support is necessary to enable you to study effectively and make full use of your opportunities at University, including support through the application and interview procedure, if required.

 Diversity and Equality